-During periods of distance learning, Boys' Latin of Philadelphia will operate a modified athletics program.
-To participate in the modified program, students must meet the minimum academic, attendance, and behavior requirements outlined in the Official Rules of Conduct.
+During periods of distance learning, Boys' Latin of Philadelphia will operate a modified athletics program that includes eSports.
+To participate in the Middle School eSports or High School eSports teams, students must meet the minimum academic, attendance, and behavior requirements outlined in the Official Rules of Conduct.
 Additional requirements may be required.